SaranjeetKaur/Juliacon2021_Slides_Virtual_Poster/README.md

 # Juliacon2021_Slides_Virtual_Poster
-Link to my slides on "Algorithmic Variants of Nested Sampling" presented as a virtual poster at Juliacon 2021
+Slides of virtual poster presentation on "Algorithmic Variants of Nested Sampling" at Juliacon 2021.